LorisSigrist/zocker/README.md

 # Zocker

 Writing Mock data is the worst.
 It's tedious, and it always gets out of sync with your actual system.
 Zocker is a library that automatically generates reasonable mock data from your Zod schemas.
 That way your mock data is always up to date, and you can focus on what's important.

+Zocker supports both `zod` and `@zod/mini` schemas.

 ## Installation